nocliper/ilt/README.md

 * python version of Contin – Fast and reliable algorithm.
 [Original code](https://github.com/caizkun/pyilt) was written by [caizkun](https://github.com/caizkun).
 * [FISTA](https://github.com/JeanKossaifi/FISTA) – Used to obtain sparse solutions.
 Works well when opposite sign traps are present in transient.
 * pyReSpect – imported algorithm from [shane5ul/pyReSpect-time](https://github.com/shane5ul/pyReSpect-time).
-* Just L2 and L1+L2 regularization.
+* Simple L2 and L1+L2 regularization.

 (L-curve is used with Contin, L2 and reSpect for regularization parameter optimisation)